Bibliography of George Washington: Washington overview

 George Washington (February 22, 1732 [O.S.
 February 11, 1731] – December 14, 1799) was the first president of the United States (1789–1797), the commander-in-chief of the Continental Army during the American Revolutionary War, and one of the Founding Fathers of the United States.
 He presided over the convention that drafted the current United States Constitution and during his lifetime was called the "father of his country", and widely considered so by many historians today.
 Washington left volumes of letters, diaries and other documents that historians continue to draw on for insight into Washington's life and early American history overall.

 Evolution of Washington biographies

-Biographies of George Washington number nearly as many as those for all other major figures in the American Revolution combined, and comprise only a portion of the literature of Washington altogether.
+Biographies of George Washington number nearly as many as those for all other major figures in the American Revolution combined, and comprise only a portion of the literature on Washington altogether.

 The first biographer of George Washington was Mason Weems, famous for his anecdote of the young Washington chopping down a cherry tree, i.e."I cannot tell a lie...", who first published his The Life of George Washington in 1800 and subsequently in 1804–1807 setting the tone for many popular biographies that eventually followed.

 Washington was so central to the story of the American Revolution and the government after 1787 that virtually all the early histories celebrated him as the model American and president.
 They were handicapped however by lack of access to his private papers and by haphazard availability of his official papers as general and president.